Hallelujah78/crossword-app/NOTES.md

   - set up layouts for different screen sizes
   - ~~timer for the piece of code that interacts with the gen AI API to prevent spamming~~ **NO NEED - COST IS CHEAP**
   - ~~integrate with one of OpenAI's APIs since Anthropic won't let you buy credits without a Euro VAT number (doh)~~ **DONE**
-  - we still need some kind of onboarding or introduction modals to guide the user through using the app - i.e. "in create mode, you can click the cells on the grid to toggle a cell from light to dark"
-  - grid validation - we need to highlight to the user if the grid is not in a valid config.
-Examples:
-    - any words less than 3 letters long
-    - islands of cells not connected to the rest of the puzzle
-    - an entire edge of the puzzle consisting of voids

   - ~~Error Handling - React Router's errorElement won't handle thrown errors, try using react-error-boundary instead - nope - just use error state and loading state~~ **DONE**

 ## 21/6/24 - fix issue with handleClueClick